 Oscars 2021 Winners: The Complete List

-For the past year, movie theaters were closed and productions were halted, but as they say in Hollywood, the show must go on.
-So, here we are, not one, but two months after the 2021...
+Oh, what a night!
+Over the last year, movie theaters were closed and productions were halted, but as they say in Hollywood, the show must go on.
+Sunday, April 25 saw the 2021 Oscars take...

 More in www.eonline.com